CERIUM OXIDE NANOPARTICLES FOR STROKE TREATMENT

 Microfluidics approach of mucociliary clearence

 The objectives of the project are to explore the effect of the physical and chemical properties of nanoparticles on their adsorption kinetics, as well as the effect of trapped nanoparticles on the mucus viscoelasticity.
-For this, we will develop a mimic of mucociliary clearance using magnetic micropillars and a microfluidic chip.
+For this, we develop a mimic of mucociliary clearance using magnetic micropillars and a microfluidic chip in collaboration with Sorbonne-Université (PHENIX laboratory).
 This chip will also integrate electromagnets for pillar actuation, accommodate access to mucus deposition and exposure to aerosolized nanoparticles.

 M. Radiom*, Y. He, J. Peng, A. Baeza-Squiban, J.-F. Berret, Y. Chen*